binaryphile/docker-redmine/dockerfile/README.md

 instead run Redmine, you don't need to build an image, you can just pull and customize my image without the need to rebuild it.

+Also, before you ask where the Dockerfile is, there is none.
+`dockerfile.sh` performs the steps which a Dockerfile would.

 ## Usage

 - Clone this repo if you haven't already and cd to the `dockerfile`